DonghaoWu/MERN-Doc-V1/3-User-Auth.md

 <img src="./assets/12.png" width=90%>
 </p>

-- We invoke the built-in function `validationResult(req)`, req is the argument, the function will return error if some of the `req` is not satisfy the check condition.
+- We invoke the built-in function `validationResult(req)`, req is the argument, the function will return error if some of the `req` is not satisfy the check conditions.

 - If it has error, the route will return some error message.